Fuyukai/curious/docs/source/events.rst

     Called when a **user** is banned from a guild.

-.. py:cofunction:: member_ban(ctx: EventContext, member: Member)
+.. py:cofunction:: guild_member_ban(ctx: EventContext, member: Member)

     Called when a **member** is banned from a guild.